mozilla-releng/balrog/docs/source/database.rst

 -----------------

 Rules may have changes scheduled in advance.
-Currently these changes may only be scheduled based on a timestamp, but there is the possibility that they could be driven by release uptake, crashes, or other data in the future.
+Currently, these changes may only be scheduled based on a timestamp, but there is the possibility that they could be driven by release uptake, crashes, or other data in the future.
 Permissions for Scheduled Changes are inherited from regular Rule permissions.
-If you want to scheduled a change to a Rule, you must have the right permissions to modify that Rule directly.
+If you want to schedule a change to a Rule, you must have the right permissions to modify that Rule directly.
-No special permission on top of that is needed to scheduled a change.
+No special permission on top of that is needed to schedule a change.
 Scheduled Changes are stored in a separate table that mirrors the main Rules table, and tracks the extra information required to schedule and enact them.